medplum/medplum/packages/docs/docs/self-hosting/install-on-gcp.md

 ### High-level deployment process {#high-level-deployment-process}

 1. Deploy static infrastructure (GKE, CloudSQL, Redis, Storage Buckets, LB)
-2. With the values from Step 1, create the medplum app configuration
+2. With the values from Step 1, create the Medplum app configuration
 3. With the values from Step 1, point the DNS records
 4. Deploy the backend application using the helm chart
 5. Copy the frontend files to the CDN bucket